 Next, make a sugar syrup by adding the sugar and water to a saucepan.
 Stir the sugar and water together over a medium heat.
 (Dip a pastry brush in water and brush any bits of sugar from the sides of the pan down into the syrup to melt, otherwise, it will turn the sugar syrup grainy.)

 When all of the sugar is dissolved, bring it to a boil until it reaches 120 C (250 F).
 As soon as the syrup reaches the correct temperature, pour it onto the egg whites in a thin, steady stream as you whisk.

 When all the syrup has been mixed, continue to whisk the meringue until it has cooled.
 It should be shiny and stiff.
-Pipe or spread it onto your tarts.
-Use a blowtorch to caramelise the meringue or place it in a preheated oven grill for a few seconds.
+Pipe or spread it onto your tarts then use a blowtorch to caramelise the meringue.

 Serve and enjoy!

 * Try not to warm the butter too much when making the pastry.
 I recommend using a food processor to make the pastry if possible.
 Add the dry ingredients to a food processor and pulse.
-Add the cubes and continue to pulse until a crumble forms.
-Trickle the cold water (1 tbsp at a time) into the food processor and pulse until a ball forms.
+Add the butter cubes and continue to pulse until crumbs form.
+Trickle the cold water (1 tbsp at a time) into the food processor and pulse until a dough ball forms.